-- Stetson hats of all styles (they are not just cowboy hats!) adorn each room in some sort of original design.
+Stetson hats of all styles (they are not just cowboy hats!) adorn each room in some sort of original design.

-- JT has created a beautiful display of Americana through his tribute to painter Norman Rockwell.
+JT has created a beautiful display of Americana through his tribute to painter Norman Rockwell.
 A contributor loaned them about 30 collector plates which he wove into the garlands; impressive and clever.
 My daughter and I left wondering “How did he do that?”

-- The bridal suite was decorated to commemorate peacocks, a symbol of wealth during the Stetson era, and had a most beautiful wire dress rack adorned with a unique peacock dress that shown in the reflection of the full-length mirror.
+The bridal suite was decorated to commemorate peacocks, a symbol of wealth during the Stetson era, and had a most beautiful wire dress rack adorned with a unique peacock dress that shown in the reflection of the full-length mirror.
 Lights, feathers, and flowers ran through the dress and it was gorgeous!

-- My favorite decoration was in the master bedroom.
-JT always pays tribute to the servicemen of the armed forces and this year he brilliantly designed an entire room, complete with dog tag garland, a USA tree with glittered states throughout, a hand-carved guardian angel watching over the fallen soldiers at the bottom, and the US flag interwoven through the branches.
+My favorite decoration that year was in the master bedroom.
+JT always pays tribute to the servicemen of the armed forces.
+He brilliantly designed an entire room, complete with dog tag garland, a USA tree with glittered states throughout, a hand-carved guardian angel watching over the fallen soldiers at the bottom, and the United States flag interwoven through the branches.

 If you live in or are visiting Florida, this is a most recommended tour that is good for all ages.
-Often home tours can be very boring but I even brought my 23 year old daughter along and she loved the tour guide’s stories and all of the beautiful decorations.
+Often home tours can be boring, but my 23-year-old daughter approved of this one.
+She loved the tour guide’s stories and all of the beautiful decorations.

 Tours of the Stetson Mansion are $25 plus tax.
 I have personally done this tour and feel it is for adults and/or adolescents.
 It is not recommended for those under the age of 7 as young children might disrupt the small groups.

 Holiday tours run through January 15th and can be booked here.
 Reservations Required as space is limited.